IBM/cloud-native-starter/workshop/00-prerequisites.md

 $ ibmcloud ks region-set us-south
 ```

-Please note: all subsequent CLI commands will operate in that region.
+Note: all subsequent CLI commands will operate in that region.

 ---